Walking Among Giants in Beautiful Tajikistan

-Well… It all started with a long ass trip over there.
+Well… It all started with a long trip over there.
 My alarm didn’t go off the morning I was flying out so I woke up literally as I needed to be running out there door.
-Needless to say the last minute things didn’t get done and before I knew it I was on a 30 hour journey from Anchorage to Seattleto Dubai and finally to Dushanbe.
+Needless to say, the last minute things didn’t get done and before I knew it I was on a 30 hour journey from Anchorage to Seattle to Dubai and finally to Dushanbe.

-I finally stepped foot into Dushanbe at about 4am on Augsut 31st.
-I was a little worried about clearing immigration after reading some people’s bad experiences, but turns out I had nothing to worry about, it went pretty smoothly.
-I had applied for and was approve for an e-visa and GBAO permit back in June, so just a stamp plater and I was in.
+I finally stepped foot into Dushanbe at about 4 am on August 31st.
+I was a little worried about clearing immigration after reading some people’s bad experiences but it turns out I had nothing to worry about, it went pretty smoothly.
+I had applied for and was approved for an e-visa and GBAO permit back in June, so just a stamp plater and I was in.

 Day two in Tajikistan started with my drive out to the Fann Mountains where I would spend the next 10 days.
-Prior to leaving home I had arranged a car to come pick me up and bring me to my home stay at Nofin Lake.
+Prior to leaving home, I had arranged a car to come to pick me up and bring me to my homestay at Nofin Lake.
 I had arranged everything through Munira at ZTDA.
 If you are thinking about coming to the Fanns, Zerafshan Mountains or the Yagnob valley do get in contact with her, I cannot thank her enough for all her help!
-The drive out to the FannMountains is an absolutely stunning one, I’m glad I opted to spend the money on a private vehicle over taking a shared taxi since it gave me the freedom to stop whenever and wherever I wanted.
+The drive out to the FannMountains is an absolutely stunning one, I’m glad I opted to spend the money on a private vehicle overtaking a shared taxi since it gave me the freedom to stop whenever and wherever I wanted.